 You don't always have a full day to dedicate to organizing your kitchen, so your best bet is to complete little tasks here and there.
-The next time you find yourself with an extra 10 minutes on your hands (say, during a commercial break or before you have to leave for school pickup), try tackling one of these to-dos.
+The next time you find yourself with an extra 10 minutes on your hands (say, while you wait for the internet to restart or before you have to leave for school pickup), try tackling one of these to-dos.

 1. Install some sticky hooks.

 If they're not already, sticky hooks (we love the ones from Command) should be your BFF.
-Choose an accessible cabinet, then stick a few hooks on the back of the door.
-Or just hang some up on a wall where they'll be out of the way.
+Attach a few to the side of a cabinet.
+Or hang some up on a wall where they'll be out of the way.
 These hooks are perfect for hanging a dishtowel or oven mitt, storing your measuring cups and spoons, or organizing your pot lids.

 Some Ways to Use Sticky Hooks

 Do a quick sweep of your refrigerator and dispose of anything that's no longer edible.
 That means too-old leftovers and expired condiments have got to go.
 You don't have to scrub your shelves right now — just weed out the stuff that you're not going to eat.

 If you have more time: How To Clean the Refrigerator